 The arrhythmia team includes highly trained physicians who are qualified electro-physiologists specializing in the diagnosis and treatment of heart rhythm disturbances.
-Electro-physiologists are Western-educated and have worked in respected international hospitals.
+Our electro-physiologists are Western-educated and have worked in respected international hospitals.
 Their experience includes research to develop new, accepted methods of treating heart rhythm problems.

-Physicians are aided by a dedicated team of experienced nurses and technicians, caring for patients both in the outpatient arrhythmia clinic and in the electrophysiology (EP) laboratory, the procedure room where rhythm disturbances are diagnosed and treated.
+Physicians are aided by a dedicated team of experienced nurses and technicians, caring for patients both in the outpatient arrhythmia clinic and in the electrophysiology (EP) laboratory which is, the procedure room where rhythm disturbances are diagnosed and treated.